 While we can’t rule out that four days might be an insufficient amount of time to truly resensitize to the ergogenic effect of caffeine, the current research reports that short-term withdrawal from caffeine does not significantly enhance its ergogenic effect.
 Rather, it merely reverses the side effects associated with withdrawal.

-Overall, it appears that high habitual caffeine use can reduce its ergogenic effect, but not eliminate it.
+It appears that high habitual caffeine use can reduce its ergogenic effect, but not eliminate it.
 In addition, ingesting a larger than usual dose can counter this attenuation.
 Lastly, removing caffeine from the diet for a few days does not seem to resensitize the individual to its effects, but it does induce some pretty nasty withdrawal symptoms.